 A rain gutter garden will enable you to grow more food without expanding the greenhouse.
 You can use both a hanging gutter garden as shown at no. 5 on this list and a vertical one attached to a wall if you want to maximize efficiency, though that might make your greenhouse more crowded than it needs to be.

 8. Rustic Fence Gutter Garden

 You can attach a gutter garden to a countryside wooden fence for a real rustic vibe.
-You can either grown edibles in it or accent plants in contrasting colors.
-The sky is the limit when it comes to the many ways in which you can customize such impressive garden.
+You can either grown edibles in it or accent plants with contrasting colors.
+The sky is the limit when it comes to the many ways in which you can customize your garden.

 9. Tabletop Gutter Garden

 Adorn an outdoor wooden table with an embedded gutter garden in which you can grow small plants such as succulents and herbs for a touch of vibrant green.
-Set up the gutter into the table directly or leave it as it is on the table.
+Set up the gutter directly into the table or simply leave it on top.
+Makes garden-side gatherings significantly more chic.

 10. Indoor Gutter Garden

 You can create a beautiful corner of paradise with an indoor gutter garden.
-Such project can instantly give new life to even some of the most uninspiring indoor spaces.
-For maximum effect pick natural materials and plants that go well with one another to create a mini ecosystem that will be a joy to look at.
+Such a project can instantly give new life to even some of the most uninspiring indoor spaces.
+For maximum effect pick natural materials and plants that go well with one another to create a mini-ecosystem that will be a joy to look at.

 Have you had success growing in small spaces?
 Share your ideas in the comments section below.